How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Results

+Atomic-scale simulations are a powerful tool because they provide not only global responses but also allow the user to probe the local structure, offering a unique way to identify the structural signature underlying global phenomena.
+Nevertheless, these results should be treated as material-specific and should not be generalized without further validation.
+Rather, they should serve as a basis for additional analyses when investigating other materials.

+In order to identify the structural rearrangements associated with crack opening, two local quantities were calculated.
+As expected during the opening of the network, changes were anticipated in both the ring structure of the glass and the coordination number of the network-forming silicon atoms.

+To quantify changes in the ring structure, we employed the algorithm proposed by Le~Roux \& Jund \cite{LeRoux2010} to identify individual rings and monitor their evolution.
+Initially, each atom was assigned a value of $d_{\rm{R}} = 0$.
+If, compared to the initial configuration, a ring was no longer present in the deformed structure, all atoms belonging to that ring were assigned $d_{\rm{R}} = 1$.
+If an atom had already been associated with a broken ring, its value remained 1.
+Finally, a coarse-graining procedure was applied using a Gaussian smoothing kernel with a width of $w = 8$~\r{A}, resulting in Fig.~\ref{fig:Str}(a).

+The change in coordination number, $\delta \mathrm{CN}$, was computed in a similar manner.
+First, the number of oxygen atoms within 1.7~\r{A} of each silicon atom was counted in both the initial and deformed configurations.
+These local coordination values were then coarse-grained using the same width $w = 8$~\r{A}.
+The difference between the initial and deformed coarse-grained values yielded the $\delta \mathrm{CN}$ field, shown in Fig.~\ref{fig:Str}(c).

+When visualizing slices of each type of structural change, it becomes evident that ring damage exhibits a broader spatial extent, resembling phase-field damage.
+In contrast, changes in coordination number are more localized and narrow, akin to free surface energy distributions.

-Furthermore, analysis of the local structure (see Supplementary Material) revealed that diffuse damage is primarily associated with changes in the ring structure, whereas variations in free surface energy correlate with changes in the coordination number of silicon atoms.
+As a consequence, our analysis of the local structure revealed that diffuse damage is primarily associated with changes in the ring structure, whereas variations in free surface energy correlate with changes in the coordination number of silicon atoms.